 Poetry is a vast and diverse body of literature that dates back to the ancient times.
 This lesson will address address poetry as a technical and literary genre introduce the very basic processes for analyzing poetry.

-- Understand the various forms of poetry, the different elements and literary methods and devices
+- Identify the various forms of poetry, the different elements and literary methods and devices

-- Know the different analytical tools to extract meaning from verse
+- Recognize the different analytical tools to extract meaning from verse

 - Analyze a poem using basic analytical processes